tarantool/front-ui-kit/src/components/LabeledInput/readme.md

+Use LabeledInput to decorate single Input component.
+For another cases please use InputGroup.

 It's not recommended to use `topRightControls` without `largeMargins`.
 To keep good looking UI, pass to `message` text which can fit at one row.